 We invite you to visit St. Peter’s at any time!
-Our sixteen-acre campus sits on a hilltop in the Great Valley of Chester County, just north of Paoli, Pennsylvania, near the intersection of Routes 29 and 202 and Penn State Great Valley.
+Our sixteen-acre campus sits on a hilltop in the Great Valley, just north of Paoli, Pennsylvania, near the intersection of Routes 29 and 202 and Penn State Great Valley.
 We are twenty-eight miles northwest of Philadelphia and three miles west of Valley Forge National Historical Park.
-Our neighbors include the Atwater Community of apartments, houses, and townhomes.
+Our neighbor ‘s include the Atwater and Echo Lake Communities.

-All are invited to enjoy our campus at any time.
-It is a wonderful place for taking contemplative walks, walking a dog, or exploring colonial history.
+All are invited to enjoy our campus.
+It is a wonderful place for taking contemplative walks,exploring colonial history or walking a dog.

 In addition to acres of natural landscape, the campus has several notable features.